CPEN321APKGenerators/CPEN321Project/documentation/Journal-part2.md

 - FCM Token Encryption
 Users' FCM tokens (for notifications) are encrypted using a server-stored secret before saving to the database.
 This protects against misuse of tokens and safeguards users from spam notification attacks.

+- Being able to highlight the date in the main view: This is able to let the user know the dates, they have completed and are yet to complete through the highlight.
+This is also good because the user can always know if they successfully saved the journal.

 While we acknowledge the limitation in our salt design (use of a static serverSecret), we’ve laid a strong foundation for integrating per-user dynamic salts or key derivation enhancements in future work.